AllanSunny/NTVGT-Downloader/README.md

 ## Usage
 The program requires an internet connection for full functionality (in order to successfully download songs).
-It currently operates on a command line input/output system. __After each command execution, the current data being viewed is shown.__ All usable commands are shown below with examples.
+It currently operates on a command line input/output system. __After each command execution, the current data being viewed is outputted.__ All usable commands are shown below with examples.

 * add: Add an item to the data structure.
 The arguments for this command varies with what is currently being viewed.
   * NTVGT session (the base): Create a new game round to be associated with the session.